-- Grade 4: A missing ear and ear canal.
+- Grade 4: A missing ear and ear canal, also known as anotia

 Fortunately, Dr. Reinisch offers several advanced surgical techniques that can correct microtia.
 These various methods can both reconstruct a patient’s ear and restore his or her hearing.
 A leading expert in his field, Dr. Reinisch has coauthored a book on this topic with plastic surgeon Youssef Tahiri.
-Entitled Modern Microtia Reconstruction, it will be published by Springer in 2018.
+Entitled Modern Microtia Reconstruction, published in 2018.

 Dr. Reinisch educates parents regarding the different treatments, as well as the advantages and disadvantages of each.